gouwsxander/bash-style-guide/README.md

 Never.

 It opens your code to code injection and makes static analysis impossible.
-Almost every use-case can be solved more safely with arrays, indirect expansion, or proper quoting.
+Almost every use case can be solved more safely with arrays, indirect expansion, or proper quoting.

 ---